 The next pricing plan is called Shopify, and this one is ideal for growing businesses that sell online, in store, or both.
-At $105 per month, this plan includes all the features of the Basic plan and gives you more flexibility.
+At $79 per month (annual billing), this plan includes all the features of the Basic plan and gives you more flexibility.

-The Shopify plan includes a total of five staff accounts, a steeper shipping discount of 88 percent, and USPS Priority Mail cubic pricing.
+The Shopify plan includes a total of five staff accounts, a steeper shipping discount up to 88 percent, and USPS Priority Mail cubic pricing.
 This plan also includes standard analytics reports, while the Basic plan offers only basic reports.

 For Shopify Payments, the credit card rate is 2.6 percent plus 30 cents, while the in-person credit and debit rate is 2.5 percent, both a notable decrease from the Basic plan.
 The online international and American Express credit card rate is also lower at 3.6 percent plus 30 cents.
 Plus, the transaction fee if you don’t use Shopify Payments goes down to 1 percent.

 The Advanced Shopify pricing plan is best for larger businesses that need detailed reporting.
-This plan has a much heftier price tag of $399 per month, but it also comes with more advanced features.
+This plan has a much heftier price tag of $299 per month (annual billing), but it also comes with more advanced features.

 In addition to all the features that come with the Basic and Shopify plans, this plan includes 15 staff accounts, making it ideal for businesses with a growing number of employees.
 Plus, it comes with advanced reporting features, so businesses can always have their finger on the pulse of their company’s operations and finances.